mbelekar/search-app/README.md

 $ ./auto/run search users [OPTIONS]
 ```

-To see a list of available options, you can run `./auto/run search users` or `./auto/run search users --help` or `./auto/run search users -h`
+To see a list of available options, you can run `./auto/run search users` or `./auto/run search users --help` or `./auto/run search users -h`.

-[OPTIONS] can be a single option or multiple options in the format `--key=value`.
+[OPTIONS] represent the fields from data files which can be searched on.
+It can be a single option or multiple options of the format `--key=value`.
 You will need to specify at least one option to be able to search.

 To search for tickets